Thewbi/hci_bluetooth/README.md

 66	0.000000	70:5f:a3:0f:8a:ab ()		Cc&CTech_7d:0e:96 (WFB Counter 5C:F3:70:7D:0E:96)		SDP	29	Rcvd Service Search Attribute Request : Serial Port: Attribute Range (0x0000 - 0xffff)
 ...
 SDP connection response missing here
 ```

+# RFCOMM

+Tipp: The wireshark display filter for the RFCOMM protocol is btrfcomm.
+Pasting btrfcomm into the filter bar and
+hitting enter will only display RFCOMM protocol messages!

+RFCOMM is one of the services that a bluetooth classic stack can provide.
+The stack first has to enter a SDP record into the SDP system so that the record can
+be returned when a client queries the existing services.

+If the SDP returns the existence of an RFCOMM server or the client just decides to connect to a RFCOMM server,
+then a bluetooth based equivalent of socket connection is possible to exchange data (byte arrays).

+RFCOMM runs on top of L2CAP.

+In a sense, RFCOMM connection establishment works very similar to the L2CAP connection establishment.
+First a channel is opened between the communication partners.
+Once the channel is exchanged, a negotiation phase takes place.
+Once the negotiation is over, Modem Status Commands (MSCs) are exchanged.
+RFCOMM is a replacement for serial communcation.
+As a model, null modems are used.
+Modems seem to
+exchange Modem Status Commands so that the communication partner knows that it is safe to send
+messages to the modem.
+The RFCOMM server has to send the first Modem Status Commands according to
+my experiments.
+Once the client receives a MSC, it will acknowledge that command and also send one
+MSC to the host which has to acknowledge this MSC in turn.
+Once both communication partners have
+send and received MSC request and MSC acknowledge, the RFCOMM connection proceeds into the next phase.
+The next phase is Data exchange using a credit based system.
+Once in the credit based connection phase, the
+communication partner considers the connection established, at least this is my experience with tests
+using the Serial Terminal Application on my Android device.
+It displays "Connected" once the connection
+goes into the credit based data exchange phase.

+## RFCOMM and credit based communication

+RFCOMM interactions are credit based.
+I think the communication partner grants the client credits and once
+the credits are used up, the packets are not consumed any more.
+I think credits can be replenished by
+asking for more credit.
+I have not fully understood how it works yet.
+This application will not
+replenish credits so the communication will fail pretty quickly after the first few messages are exchanged!